 Guillain-Barré syndrome is an autoimmune disorder, where the body’s immune system attacks its own tissues.
 In Guillain-Barré syndrome, immune cells attack the myelin sheath - the fatty substance covering nerve fibres.
-The myelin sheath insulates and protects the nerve fibres and assists with the transmission of electrical impulses throughout the nervous system.
+The myelin sheath insulates and protects the nerve fibres and assists with the transmission of signals through the nervous system.
 If the myelin sheath is damaged, messages from the brain may be slowed or blocked completely.

 What causes the autoimmune reaction that leads to Guillain-Barré syndrome is unknown.
-However in approximately 60% of cases a viral respiratory infection or a gastrointestinal upset precedes the onset.
-The organism Campylobacter jejuni which causes diarrhoea, and the different viruses that cause flu, glandular fever, AIDS and cytomegalovirus have been linked with the condition.
+However, in approximately 60% of cases a respiratory or gastrointestinal infection precedes the onset.
+The bacterium Campylobacter jejuni, which causes diarrhoea, and the different viruses that cause flu, glandular fever, AIDS and cytomegalovirus have been linked with the condition.

-It is thought that these viruses may change the nature of nerve fibres so that they appear foreign to the immune system.
-In rare cases, Guillain-Barré syndrome can be triggered by surgery or immunisation.
+It is thought that these infections may change the nature of nerve fibres so that they appear foreign to the immune system.
+In rare cases, Guillain-Barré syndrome can be triggered by trauma, surgery, or immunisation.

 Signs and symptoms

-Guillain-Barré syndrome is an acute condition and has a rapid onset in comparison to other neurological conditions.
-Signs and symptoms may develop over the course of hours or days, or may take up to three to four weeks to develop.
+Guillain-Barré syndrome has a rapid onset in comparison to other neurological conditions.
+Signs and symptoms can develop over the course of hours or days or may take up to three to four weeks to develop.

 The first symptoms are usually tingling (pins and needles) or numbness starting first in the feet and rising to the hands and sometimes the face.
 This is usually followed by varying degrees of muscle weakness of the legs, and then the arms and face.
 The person may have difficulty holding or gripping objects and their limbs may feel heavy.
-These symptoms may be vague at first but have a tendency to progress quickly.
+These symptoms may be vague at first but tend to progress quickly.

 As the condition progresses the following signs and symptoms may be experienced: